Skip to main content

 Q. What does “the young trees sprinting" signify?

 Ans.
-The Poet’s illusion, energy, and stamina of young age and how fast young age passes.
+It is the Poet’s illusion.
+It signifies energy, and stamina of young age and how fast young age passes.

 ……..
 But after the airport’s security check……………. and smile, and smile.

-After that, she looks at her mother again and finds her colourless and pale like the late winter's moon.
-The poet has compared her mother to "late winter's moon" and the comparison is apt.
-"Late winter's moon" is the symbol of deterioration and death.
-It means the moon in winter, which is about to set and does not have brightness due to fog, etc. The poet's mother is also weak and she is heading towards her end.
+• After that, she looks at her mother again and finds her colourless and pale like the late winter moon.
+The poet has compared her mother to the "late winter's moon," and the comparison is apt.
+"Late winter's moon" is a symbol of deterioration and death.
+It means the moon in winter, which is about to set and does not have brightness due to fog, etc. The poet's mother is also weak and heading towards her end.

 Q. Why does the poetess look at her mother again?